-The FSSD Board is currently in its first of two years as a TSBA Board of Distinction (2016-2017).
+The FSSD Board is currently a TSBA Board of Distinction, a two-year designation (2016-2017).
 The TSBA Board of Distinction Program recognizes boards for their work as a whole, meeting specified requirements in four key areas: planning, policy, promotion and board development.
 The FSSD Board of Education was previously awarded TSBA School Board of the Year in 1998, and accomplished the requirements necessary to become a Board of Distinction in previous cycles as well (1999-2000, 2001-2002, 2007-2008, 2009-2010, 2014-2015).

 First elected in 1998, Tim Stillings is serving his fifth four-year term on the board.
 He is the School Board Chairman, with previous service includeing official appointments as Board Treasurer, Secretary, and Vice Chairman.
 For several years, Mr. Stillings was the Board-appointed delegate on the Tennessee Legislative Network, monitoring education-related pending legislation in the State Legislature, and advocating with the Legislative delegation that represents families served by the FSSD.